x0bd/xoboid/src/content/blog/fe-magic/index.md

 # draft: true
 ---

-"Ever heard someone say 'Frontend Frameworks Are Magic!' hanging out on Discord or reading threads on X?
+"Ever heard someone say 'Frontend Frameworks Are Magic!' hanging out on Discord or doom scrolling on tech Twitter/X?
 Well, I used to think so too!"

 When I first started building user interfaces (UIs), mostly in game engines like Unity and Godot, it was a fairly straightforward process.
 It involved dragging and dropping components within the engine and writing code specific to those elements.